 Councillor Marcotte was born in Hudson Bay Junction, Saskatchewan, moved to White Rock BC and completed his schooling in that community.
 Rick moved to Port Hardy in 1969 to work at Seafood Products.
 In 1982 Rick became involved in 7Hills Golf Course as founding member and has served on the Board and is a past president.
 Rick continues to enjoy playing golf on a regular basis.

-Serves on: Executive Committee, Finance Committee, Operational Services Committee, Parks & Recreation Review Committee, Community Consultative Committee, Emergency Planning Committee, Port Hardy Fire Rescue, Scott Islands Advisory Committee,Vancouver Island North Tourism
+Serves on: Executive Committee, Finance Committee, Operational Services Committee, First Nations Relations Committee, Community Consultative Committee, Emergency Planning Committee, Port Hardy Fire Rescue, Scott Islands Advisory Committee,Vancouver Island North Tourism

 COUNCILLOR JESSIE HEMPHILL

 Councillor Hemphill was raised in Port Hardy, graduating from Port Hardy Secondary School as the "Top All Around Student" and then moving away for a few years to get her B.A. in Linguistics & Indigenous Studies at the University of Victoria.
 She returned to Port Hardy with her soon-to-be husband, Jamaine Campbell.
 Jessie has worked extensively with her band, the Gwa'sala-'Nakwaxda'xw Nations, in roles ranging from fisheries technician to community planner to executive assistant and communications officer.
 Jessie performs with local music groups and has contributed to various regional committees including the Mt.
 Waddington Regional Health Network, the Mt.
 Waddington Regional District, the BC Rural Summit Steering Committee and most recently the Port Hardy Official Community Plan Steering Committee.
 In her free time Jessie enjoys spending time with her large extended family and friends or picking berries in preparation for winter jam-making.